hashgraph/hedera-improvement-proposal/assets/hip-1037/Specification-Format-Style-Guidelines.md

      description or requirements, not here.
       - A good rule of thumb is that if this first sentence exceeds 60 characters, then it is trying to describe too much.
+- An optional description _may_ be added to any field or message.
    - Include a line break (`<br/>`) after the first line, then a brief description, if appropriate.
-   - Not every field needs additional description, but _every_ `message` does.
+      - Not every field needs additional description, but nearly all `message` blocks do.
       - Descriptions may be detailed, but should not include internal implementation details or requirements.
 The description _should_ be detailed enough to explain to an external contributor what the message or field contains, where it fits within the overall network system, and why it is needed.
          - This is a long-term goal; we have a long way to go to get to this level of description.
 Every PR to change `.proto` files should seek to improve the documentation for that file.
       - Avoid describing what must, should, must not, or should not be sent, or how the field values affect output.
 Those items belong in the _requirements_, instead.

 ### Requirements
 - After a paragraph break (a blank line for messages), one requirement per line.
 Use break tags at the end of each requirement except the last.